 Digital wallets are a convenient way to store your payment information and make purchases online.
 However, they are also susceptible to fraud.
 There are several types of digital wallet fraud, including account takeover, card-not-present fraud, and phishing attacks.

-Be on the lookout for warning signs of digital wallet fraud, such as unexpected charges or login attempts from unknown devices.
+Be on the lookout for warning signs of digital fraud, such as unexpected charges or login attempts from unknown devices.
 You can protect your e-commerce business from digital wallet fraud by implementing security measures such as two-factor authentication and transaction verification.

 By taking these precautions, you can help safeguard your business against fraudulent activity.